braksator/webarchiver/README.md

 | startsWith        | char[]        | Regex escaped chars that a fragment can start with.                       | ['<', '{', '\\(', '\\[', '"']                 |
 | endsWith          | char[]        | Regex escaped chars that a fragment can end with.                         | ['>', '}', '\\)', '\\]', '"', '\\n', '\\s']   |

-Warning: Don't add . or $ or ' into startsWith/endsWith.
+Warning: Don't add . or $ or ' or alphanumeric chars into startsWith/endsWith.

 You may override some or all of these options at **options.dedupe**, your options will be merged into the defaults.
 You can set **options.dedupe** to false to disable deduplication.